UbuntuKylin/kylin-user-guide/data/guide/ukui/en_US/index.md

 The system will shutdown or reboot immediately without poping up window.

 ### Timing Shutdown
-Users can set the time and frequency of shutdown, as shown below.
+Users can set the time and frequency of shutdown, as shown in Fig 14.

 ![Fig 14 Timing shutdown](image/14.png)
 <br>